romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Is it possible to create nested teams within a GitHub organization, and how are they typically used?
+Q: Is it possible to create nested teams within a GitHub organization, and how are they typically used?
 <details><summary>Show the answer</summary><p>

 - **Yes, nested teams are supported and commonly used to mirror an organization's internal structure**